japl-lang/japl/README.md

 This project is currently a WIP (Work in Progress) and is not optimized nor complete.
 The first version of the interpreter is written in Python, but a bytecode stack-based VM written in nim is being developed right now.

+Also, the design of the language may change at any moment and all the source inside this repo is alpha code quality, for now.

 For other useful information, check the LICENSE file in this repo.